16 Surface Water Quality

 This section provides information to help fill in the gaps related specifically to concerns with PFAS-impacted surface water and associated receptors.
 Several states have expressed a need for technical information to support the development of surface water quality criteria (WQC) or guidance values for uses other than drinking water, including but not limited to habitat for fish and other aquatic life.
 USEPA (2020) developed recommendations and provided derivation methods for surface water criteria “for determining when water has become unsafe for people and wildlife using the latest scientific knowledge.”
 States and tribal governments may, and sometimes do, develop their own numerical criteria.
 To protect human health, the states and tribal governments may also establish water body–specific fish consumption advisories for certain aquatic species.
 These advisories are recommendations and not enforceable.
 This section provides technical information regarding PFAS in surface water that individual states and tribal governments can consider individual states and tribal governments when developing criteria according to their own processes and policies.
 This information focuses on two main issues.
 First is the protection of human health from a variety of potential exposures to PFAS in surface water, such as drinking water, consumption of fish and other aquatic species, and from recreational activities.
 Second is the protection of biota, based on available ecotoxicity data, bioaccumulation and concentration factors, and aquatic-dependent wildlife considerations, among others.

+USEPA has published draft national recommended aquatic life criteria for PFOA and PFOS in freshwater for public comment (USEPA 2022, 2022) and a fact sheet for the criteria (USEPA 2022).
+In addition, USEPA had published their responses to external peer reviews of the draft criteria (USEPA 2022, 2022).
+USEPA has also issued a memorandum for PFAS under EPA-issued NPDES permits for wastewater and stormwater discharges (USEPA 2022).
 As of the writing of this document, there are few formally established surface water criteria for any PFAS that are protective of uses of surface water other than as drinking water.
-Florida, Minnesota, and Michigan are examples of states that have aquatic life protection values (https://pfas-1.itrcweb.org/fact-sheets/).
+Florida, Minnesota, and Michigan are examples of states that have aquatic life protection values (see the Water and Soil Values Tables that are posted on the fact sheets page).

 In addition to the well-established issues associated with PFAS in surface water, such as use of the surface water as a source of drinking water and accumulation of PFAS in biota, this section also includes a discussion of a relatively new issue related to surface water: PFAS-containing foam.
 Investigations in at least three states—Minnesota, Michigan, and Wisconsin—have found that concentrations of PFAS in surface water, or discharging to surface water, at sufficient levels can generate foam on surface water.
 That foam acts to remove PFAS from the water column, but also acts as a secondary source of PFAS as the foam leaves the surface water and is deposited in other locations.